websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 # Example: Creating a Simple DXP Cluster

 A fast, easy way to learn DXP clustering is to set up a two node DXP cluster environment on one machine using [Docker containers](https://docs.docker.com/get-started/overview/).
-Here you'll create two DXP server containers and server containers for a database, search engine, and file store.
+Here you'll create two DXP server containers along with server containers for a database, search engine, and file store.

 Here are the server containers you'll create: